leighrobertson512/blog/content/code-em-winter-2017.md

 #### Pygame

-Pygame is a collection of Python modules that deal with graphics, animation, and sound.
-Essentially, these are already written functions, classes and objects we don't need to worry ourselves with creating them from scratch.
+Pygame is a collection of Python modules that basically contain already written functions, classes and objects, so we don't need to worry ourselves with creating them from scratch.
+What we worry about is calling those functions and dealing with the logic in our game, which helps to create games fairly quickly!
+We started our look at pygame by working on making a basic snake game (or slither.io).
+This exercise involved adding missing code and using debugging techniques led by a [pdf handout](https://github.com/chk18/snake_pygame/blob/master/snake_handout.pdf) made by Chris.
+You can check out the code we worked on from the [GitHub repository](https://github.com/chk18/snake_pygame).
+For the most part, all *pygames* (and games in general) contain the same "skeleton" i.e., color variables, window sizes, game logic, a main game loop, controls, etc. After feeling comfortable with completing one game, you can essentially reuse much of this "skeleton".

+#### Preparing for Web Apps

+The whole notion of storing functions in variables and working with a sort of "framework" in pygame will prepare us for using the Django web framework to create our own basic website in Python!

+***